-If you have a particular area of expertise with a niche following, you could utilise this to write and sell an eBook.
-The book could be on anything from speciality diets, to how to draw.
+If you have a particular area of expertise with a niche following, you could utilize this to write and sell an eBook.
+The book could be on anything from specialty diets, to how to draw.

 The important thing is having a way to get your book in front of customers.
 If you have a blog, Instagram account, or YouTube channel with a large number of followers, then you have a ready-made audience who may be receptive to buying your book.

 If not, you could try publishing your eBook via Amazon Kindle Direct Publishing.
 There are plenty of guides that detail how to sell books published using this service, including this one.
 You’re unlikely to become rich, but you may earn enough to make it worth writing your second book.

 Transcription involves listening to an audio recording and writing down what is said.
 It is possible to do this job at home and there are plenty of companies that help you get started.
 Here are 100 of them.

 You don’t need any qualifications to work as a transcriber, although being a fast typist and having good hearing can help — especially as many jobs pay per minute of tape.
 If you have never done transcription before, you may underestimate how long it takes to convert audio to text.
 The industry standard is a 4.1 ratio, meaning one hour of audio will take around four hours to transcribe.

 When starting out you’ll likely do general transcription.
 However, if you have the expertise, you may be able to do legal or medical transcription, which can pay more.